What is emotional obsolescence?

 ✅ Artificial intelligence personalizes advertising, amplifying the feeling of "lack" to drive purchase.

-✅ To counter this: value sustainable, second-hand products and develop a critical eye for marketing.
+✅ To counter this: value sustainable, second-hand products and develop a critical eye on marketing.